-A unique insurance-cum-investment tool, Unit Linked Insurance Plans (ULIPs), can help us meet our financial goals, while also providing insurance cover.
-These products are goal-oriented investments and their funds are based on your personal risk appetite.
-The premiums you pay are invested in a variety of funds in order to help you maximise your savings.
-This investment avenue is quite similar to Mutual Funds with additional benefit of Life Cover, where you can purchase units from a fund at their Net Asset Value (NAV).
+Unit Linked Insurance Plans (ULIPs) is an insurance-cum-investment plan, which can help us meet our financial goals, while also providing insurance cover.
+These products are goal-oriented investments.
+You can choose funds based on your risk appetite.
+The premiums you pay are invested in a variety of funds opted by you after relevant deductions as per applicable charges.
+This investment plan comes with an additional benefit of Life Cover, where your units are purchased from a chosen fund by you at their Net Asset Value (NAV).

 To better understand what an NAV is, we first need to take a look at how Unit Funds work.
-Much like mutual funds, for ULIPs as well, money from a number of investors is pooled together to create one large investment sum.
-This money is then invested in various markets.
+For ULIPs, money from a number of investors is pooled together to create one large investment sum.
+This money is then invested in various market instruments.
 To enable the company to properly divide the returns amongst the investors, the fund manager divides the total investment corpus into small units with a particular face value.
-Based on this face value, the NAV of that particular ULIP can be calculated.
 The formula used to calculate the NAV is as follows:

 NAV = (Value of Current Assets + Market Value of Investments Held) - (Value of Current Liabilities & Provisions) / Total number of outstanding units on date

 To better understand the calculation, let's take a look at the following example:

 A company, by the name of A Life Insurance is providing ULIPs to two customers, Mr. Y and Mr. Z. Mr. Y decided to pay INR 50,000, while Mr. Z only wants to contribute INR 40,000.
 After fund management charges are deducted, let's assume Mr. Y's investment amount is INR 49,500, while Mr. Z's investment amount is INR 39,600.
 This means that the total amount available to invest in various market funds is INR 89,100 This is also known as the net investment value.